Hydock Does Battle with Medieval Text for 'Silence' -- Mary Colurso, music and arts columnist, The Birmingham News

 Bonnets, bow-tie quilts, tomato stakes, the recipe for Scripture Cake, an old-timey cure for hiccups and other folk remedies, superstitions, and family stories are all part of this affectionate portrait of a close-knit Alabama mountain community in the 1970s, where modern-day life mixed with old-fashioned ways.
 The spirit and voices of special mountain friends come to life in this story of strong women, Southern hospitality, and the generous spirit of a close-knit community.

-Thursday, August 8: In Her Own Fashion.7 - 9 p.m., Hoover Library Theatre, Hoover, AL. Sponsored by the Friends of the Hoover Library.
-Ticket info TBA.
+Thursday, August 8: In Her Own Fashion.
+7 - 9 p.m., Hoover Library Theatre, Hoover, AL. Sponsored by the Friends of the Hoover Library.
+Tickets are $20 and will be available starting June 27th.
+To reserve tickets, click here.